WindyCitySDR/uhd-e300-dev/host/docs/usrp_x3x0_config.rst

 Configuring the MTU
 -------------------------------------
-UHD uses large frame sizes over UDP, which requires a larger than normal MTU size.
-The default MTU size for most Ethernet cards is 1500.
-UHD uses an MTU size of 9000 by default.
-Network hardware may or may not support higher MTU sizes, so the manufacturer's documentation for any network hardware should be consulted to see if it supports larger MTU sizes.
-To set the MTU size of the interface to 9000:
+In order to achieve maximum performance, we recommend setting the MTU size to 9000 for 10 GigE and 1500 for 1 GigE.
+It is possible to use smaller MTUs, but this can affect performance.
+With some NICs, setting the MTU too high can also cause issues, though.
+To set the MTU to 9000, you can use the following command:

 ::

-    sudo ifconfig <interface> mtu 9000
+    sudo ifconfig <interface> mtu 9000 # For 10 GigE

-If your network hardware is limited to an MTU of 1500, the UHD frame size can be reduced by adding the argument "<send/recv>_frame_size=1472".
-However, higher sample rates will not be possible.
+Using these MTUs will set the frame sizes for UHD communication to 8000 and 1472, respectively.

+In some cases, specifying the frame size manually by adding the argument "<send/recv>_frame_size=1472" can solve issues.
+Note that a frame size of 1472 will limit the available sampling rate, although this is likely not a problem issue on 1 GigE.

 Configuring the Firewall
 -------------------------------------